Best Things to Do in Pioneertown when Visiting

 How to Get to Pioneertown

-Located in the Yucca Valley (San Bernardino County) and is only 25 minutes away from the famous Joshua Tree National Park.
-Finally, you can road trip from Los Angeles (two hours), Palm Springs (40 minutes), and San Diego (2.5 hours).
+Located in the Yucca Valley (San Bernardino County) Pioneertown is only 25 minutes away from the famous Joshua Tree National Park.
+If you’re looking for a day trip from San Diego it takes roughly 2.5 hours to reach.
+Finally, you can road trip from Los Angeles (two hours) and Palm Springs (40 minutes) as well.

 Pioneertown Mane Street